 Can I save a draft of my proposal and go back to finish it later?

 Yes.
-You can save a draft of a proposal by clicking “Save” (but not clicking “Submit”) and then return to the proposal at any time through this link.
+You can save a draft of a proposal by clicking “Save” (but not clicking “Submit”) and then return to the proposal at any time.
 The system will ask you if you want to “Continue with Saved Data” or “Start Over”.
 Clicking “Continue with Saved Data” will bring you to the draft you have saved.
 Note that if you click “Start Over” anything that you saved will be lost.
 You cannot save data for one proposal (without submitting it) and then initiate another proposal without losing what you have saved.
 Once a proposal is submitted, it will be entered into the system and you can initiate a new proposal without affecting the one you previous submitted.

-How do I track the progress of my proposal after it has been submitted?
+Should I track the progress of my proposal after it has been submitted?

 Do I need to revise Graduate Catalog copy and, if so, how do I do that?